 How to Become a Postsecondary Teacher

-Some people with a sufficient amount of work experience may be able to obtain a job working as a postsecondary teacher at a trade or technical school, according to the BLS.
-However, to become a postsecondary teacher, a college degree at one of many levels may be helpful.
+Some people with a sufficient amount of work experience, but no formal degree, may be able to earn a position as a postsecondary teacher at a trade or technical school, according to the BLS.
+However, in most cases, a college degree is likely to be helpful.
 Becoming a postsecondary teacher initially involves earning a bachelor's degree in the subject area desired to teach.
 Next, completion of a master's degree in the subject a postsecondary teachers wants to teach in is required.
-Ultimately, postsecondary teachers should earn their doctorate degree, especially to be able to work at a traditional (four-year) college or university. according to the BLS.
-However, in some instances, colleges and universities may provide part-time employment opportunities to those who have a master's degree or are PhD candidates.
+Ultimately, postsecondary teachers should earn their doctorate degree, especially to be able to work at a traditional (four-year) college or university, according to the BLS.
+However, in some instances, colleges and universities may offer part-time positions to applicants who have earned a master's degree or are PhD candidates.